preemptive/dasho-samples/shelflife/customaction/README.md

 ## Overview

-Demonstrates using Shelf Life with a custom expiration action to bring up dialogs when the application has expired.
+Demonstrates using Shelf Life with a custom expiration action to bring up a dialog when the application has expired.

 ## Setup

-See the main [README](../README.md) for the neccesary requirements.
+See the main [README](../README.md) for the requirements.

 ## Running